Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 -

-Nirgundi leaf paste or oil is used topically for swelling and joint pain
+People apply Nirgundi leaf paste or oil on swelling and painful joints.

 -